A/N: Sorry for being MIA, but, like I always say, my life is a mess.

 I also apologise if this chapter raises more questions than answers, I promise everything will come together (eventually).

-I am also sorry if this chapter feels a bit rushed - I got the inspiration to write like 65% of it around 1am the other night so I kinda wanted to just get it out there and post it!
+I am also sorry if this chapter feels a bit rushed - I got the inspiration to write like 65% of it around 1am so I kinda wanted to just get it out there and posted!

 Chapter 10: Journey to the Past

 "...back to who I was, on to find my future, things my heart still needs to know..."

 "Don't slouch, Michael."
 Mary Poppins berates, looking at herself in the bakery shop window.
 The wind was being particularly tricky with her hair this afternoon, forcing her to stop a few times to smooth the stray back into her meticulous bun.

 Beside the nanny, Jane is keeping in check a twin on each arm, and tapping her foot rather impatiently (and rather like Mary Poppins), while Annabel continues to pull at Michael, anxious to get home.

 The sight of the six figures on the pavement must have surely been something to the customers inside the store, but, by now, the children knew better than to chide their curious nanny's rather vain behaviors.